-Newly restored and reopened for 2019, Horsey Windpump is the youngest and largest windpump to be found in the Norfolk Broads.
+Recently restored, Horsey Windpump is the youngest and largest windpump to be found in the Norfolk Broads.
 For those that are able make it to the top, they are rewarded with some of the most spectacular views in the area.

 Journey through the history of Horsey Windpump as you climb the stairs through the five floors of this Grade II* listed building.
 As part of the restoration project, new and engaging interpretation has been installed, bringing to life it's dramatic story.

 There are 61 steps to climb to the top of the building.
 These are quite steep but we find that most people are able to climb them.
 Coming down backwards is sometimes easier but we recommend that visitors come down in the manner they find most comfortable and by taking their time.
 The last set of steps up to the cap floor that gives access out onto the fanstage are the most narrow and steep so we do have a team member positioned here to give advice.
 The views out of the windows on all floors are pretty special for those that don't feel they can make it to the top.